hepplerj/jasonheppler.org/content/newsletter/2022-11-13-visualizing-the-bills-of-mortality.md

 ---
-title: 'Breve: Visualizing the Bills of Mortality'
+title: 'Breve No. 5: Visualizing the Bills of Mortality'
+issue: 5
 date: 2022-11-13T08:16:47-07:00
 slug: 'breve-visualizing-bills'
 series: breve